-\paragraph{WESAD dataset.} The WESAD dataset provides data in terms of features and labels already useful to perform the detection of stress and affection state of human subjects.
+\paragraph{WESAD dataset} it provides data in terms of features and labels already useful to perform the detection of stress and affection state of human subjects.
 The dataset contains readings from two devices, i.e., Respiban and Empatica E4, positioned i) on the chest and ii) on the wrist of human subjects.
 Each device is equipped with multiple sensors monitoring several physiological parameters.
 Since the two devices have different operating settings, we focused on the Respiban, whose collection rate is homogeneous for all its sensors.
 The dataset contains readings collected from 17 human subjects, which perform a predetermined protocol to induce the body in one of the following states: 0-baseline, 1-amusement, 2-stress, 3-meditation, 4-recovery.
 The data collected for each subject amounts to $\sim$3.6M records, equivalent to $\sim$220 MB.
 A complete description of the dataset is provided in \cite{Schmidt2018}.
 Table \ref{tab:erid-wesad} shows the structure of an eRID for the WESAD.

-Due to the huge size of the dataset we used the data of a subset of 5 out of 17 subjects, corresponding to $\sim$1.1 GB.
-For this dataset, data is already partitioned according the subject ID, thus we keep the original partitions.
-Therefore, in our simulated scenario, each partition corresponds to an edge device holding the data of only one subject, i.e., no artificial data re-distribution is performed.
-As for the previous scenario, each device executes the federated feature selection using only its own data and shares their estimate of the important features with the other devices as in Algorithms~\ref{algo:federated_algo_server}, and \ref{algo:federated_algo_client}.
+Due to the huge size of the dataset we used the data from 5 out of 17 subjects, corresponding to $\sim$1.1 GB.
+The data is already partitioned according the subject ID, thus we keep the original partitions.
+In our simulated scenario, each partition corresponds to an edge device holding the data of only one subject, i.e., no artificial data re-distribution is performed.
+As for the previous scenario, each device executes \ac{FFS} using only its own data.

-We evaluate the performance of our methodology according to two metrics: \begin{itemize} \item \emph{accuracy}: to assess the quality of the distributed feature selection \item \emph{network overhead ($N_{OH}$)}: to evaluate the impact in terms of network traffic generated by our methodology \end{itemize} Our target is to compress the data to be transmitted, without significantly degrading its informative content.
+We evaluate the performance of our methodology according to two metrics: \begin{itemize} \item \emph{accuracy}: to assess the quality of the distributed \ac{FS} \item \emph{network overhead ($N_{OH}$)}: to evaluate the impact in terms of network traffic generated by our methodology \end{itemize} Our target is to compress the data to be transmitted, without significantly degrading its informative content.